A Holistic Survey of Wireless Multipath Video Streaming

 Another important factor to design a scheduler is client and network equipment compatibility.
 This topic is also discussed in Section~\ref{sec: MultiPath Mobile Video Streaming Approaches} and summarized in Table~\ref{layered classification}.
 While the most flexible case to implement is when only client modification is required, some approaches require changing the server, or both server and client, or also the network infrastructure.
 It is also important to note the ability to traverse middleboxes.

-{ Fundamental aspects to be considered to improve the performance of scheduling functions discussed in Section~\ref{sec: Scheduler, Resilience, and Routing Functions in Multipath Video} and summarized in Tables~\ref{table:Scheduler Functions-application layer},~\ref{table:Scheduler Functions-transport layer},~\ref{table:Scheduler Functions-network layer},~\ref{table:Scheduler Functions-cross layer} include which packet should sent next, through which path, and with which type of error protection.
-An adequate scheduling strategy should be content-aware, and path-aware, as well as it should utilize a proper channel or source level packet protection method. } Such a scheduling approach improves QoE, bandwidth aggregation, load balancing, and mitigates HOL blocking and out-of-order video packet deliveries.
+{ Fundamental aspects to be considered to improve the performance of scheduling functions discussed in Section~\ref{sec: Scheduler, Resilience, and Routing Functions in Multipath Video} and summarized in Tables~\ref{table:Scheduler Functions-application layer},~\ref{table:Scheduler Functions-transport layer},~\ref{table:Scheduler Functions-network layer},~\ref{table:Scheduler Functions-cross layer} include which packet should be sent next, through which path, and with which type of error protection.
+An adequate scheduling strategy should be content-aware, and path-aware, as well as it should utilize a proper channel or source level packet protection methods. } Such scheduling approaches improve QoE, bandwidth aggregation, load balancing, HOL blocking and out-of-order packet issues.

 Section~\ref{sec: Analysis and Comparison of Candidate Methods and Techniques} and Table~\ref{compression} show some related methods used in the surveyed works and the key performance indicators to evaluate the approaches.
 One observation is that while calculating video quality metrics is very useful to understand the performance of each approach, {many} of the works only consider network QoS metrics without assessing video performance in terms of QoE as the key performance indicators from an end-user perspective.